xlc-dev/nova/www/src/docs/reference.md

 }
 ```

 PathItem describes the operations available on a single API path.
 One of Get, Post, Put, Delete, Patch may be non-nil.

----
+<a id="ratelimiterconfig"></a>

-### `RateLimiterConfig` {#ratelimiterconfig}
+### `RateLimiterConfig`

 ```go
 type RateLimiterConfig struct {